nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 Step 2.
-Download the latest **Tracey.jar** from [here](https://github.com/AY2122S2-CS2103T-T12-3/tp/releases).
+Download the latest **Tracey.jar** from [here](https://github.com/AY2122S2-CS2103T-T12-3/tp/releases).<br>
 Step 3.
-Copy the file to the folder you want to use as the home folder for your Tracey application.
+Copy the file to the folder you want to use as the home folder for your Tracey application.<br>
 Step 4.
 Double-click the file to start the app.
-The GUI, similar to the one below, should appear in a few seconds.
+The GUI, similar to the one below, should appear in a few seconds.<br>
    Note how the app contains some sample data: <br>
    ![Ui](images/UiScreenshot.png) *Figure 1: Screenshot showing sample data.*
 <div markdown="span" class="alert alert-info">